-Applicants are limited to submitting only one American Lung Association Awards and Grants application per annual cycle.
+Applicants are limited to submitting only one American Lung Association Awards and Grant application and LOI per annual cycle.

 An applicant can be awarded this grant only once.

 It is recommended that applicants submit projects to the appropriate Institutional Animal Care and Use of Committee (IACUC) and human subjects Institutional Review Board (IRB) at the time of application or before.
-Copies of the approvals must be provided to the American Lung Association prior to the start of an award; otherwise, the award may be administratively withdrawn.
-Award payments will not be issued until these approvals are forwarded to the Lung Association.
+Copies of the approvals must be provided to the American Lung Association prior to the start of an award.